 "It's hard to believe that a year has already passed since she was last seen getting off the school bus," Cornelius Police Chief David Baucom told Fox News Digital.
 "And … in just a few short weeks is the anniversary of when our investigation actually began."

-According to the Cornelius Police Department, Diana Cojocari, 37, and Christopher Palmiter, 60 — the mother and stepfather of the girl, Madalina Cojocari — were arrested on the morning of Dec.
-17 and charged with failure to report the disappearance of a child to law enforcement.
+According to authorities, Diana Cojocari, 38, and Christopher Palmiter, 61 — the mother and stepfather of the then 11-year-old girl, Madalina Cojocari — were arrested on the morning of Dec.
+17, 2022, and charged with failure to report the disappearance of a child to law enforcement.

 According to the FBI, Madalina “was last seen on surveillance video getting off her school bus outside her home in Cornelius, North Carolina, on Nov.
 21, 2022, and has not been seen since.”

 Jail records show Cojocari and Palmiter were both booked into the Mecklenburg County Detention Center.
-Cojocari was being held on $250,000 bond, while Palmiter was being held on $200,000 bond.
+Palmiter posted bond and was released in the summer, while Cojocari remains in custody.

 “This is a serious case of a child whose parents clearly are not telling us everything they know,” Cornelius police Capt.
-Jennifer Thompson said on Dec.
-27.
+Jennifer Thompson said at the time.

-“One of the challenges in this case, simply put, we were not notified she was gone," she continued, noting, “Investigators have developed and followed nearly 250 leads spanning across state lines and across the globe.”
+“One of the challenges in this case, simply put, we were not notified she was gone," she continued, noting that investigators have developed and followed hundreds of leads "spanning across state lines and across the globe.”